PavelKisliak/BitSerializer/README.md

 template <class TArchive>
 bool Serialize(TArchive& archive, CMyString& value)
 ```
-These two functions are neccessary for serialization any type with and without **key** into the output archive.
+These two functions are necessary for serialization any type with and without **key** into the output archive.
 For example, object in the JSON format, has named properties, but JSON-array can contain only values.
 The BitSerializer's archives works with `std::basic_string<>`, so you need to convert your custom string before serialize.
 The best way is to implement string conversion methods as required by BitSerialzer ([see more](docs/bitserializer_convert.md)), this will also help you get the ability to serialize `std::map`, where the custom string is used as the key.
 This all looks a little more complicated than serializing the object, but the code is pretty simple, please have a look at the example below:
 ```cpp